-There is one Chinese dish I look for when I order take-out, it’s Szechuan Chicken, and I want it to be just like the recipe I grew up with.
-It was so delicious and I was able to enjoy it for the last time a few months ago just a few weeks before my favorite Chinese restaurant closed its doors after 30 years in business.
+There is one Chinese dish I look for when I order take-out, it’s Szechuan Chicken.
+I’m a huge fan of ordering Asian food out, but this recipe will have you making it at home and you are sure to make this recipe again and again, one thing I want when I make it at home is for the flavor to be just like the recipe I grew up with.
+Szechuan Chicken was always so delicious and I was able to enjoy it for the last time a few months ago just a few weeks before my favorite Chinese restaurant closed its doors after 30 years in business.
 So I’m happy to share with you my version that my family feels is as close as I’ll ever get to their recipe.

 I’m big into chicken and vegetables, but like most people don’t want to eat the same thing night after night.
 This recipe’s flavor is so great…